How to Prepare for GATE 2027 Along with ESE 2027

 4. Electronics & Telecommunication Engineering (E&T)

-Usage of Calculator is allowed only for conventional type papers but not for objective papers.
+A calculator is allowed only in conventional papers, not in objective papers.

 The faster thought process is a key factor in the GATE exam.